top of page

 STORMWATER POLLUTION SOLUTIONS

 A playful, poignant introduction to the biggest challenge facing our Puget Sound Bioregion.
 The seminar integrates four frameworks that support students in using primary source materials to drive inquiry learning and community problem solving: (1) systems thinking, (2) stormwater pollution, (3) stormwater solutions and (4) stewardship actions.
 Students gain an understanding of the legal obligation their city has to reduce polluted stormwater runoff in their jurisdiction.
 No one entity can do this alone.
 It’s a community challenge requiring a systems approach.
-The seminar concludes with a call to action and a list of Student Impact Project Ideas.
+The seminar concludes with a call to action and an invitation for all students to engage with our Impact Project Design Process and our huge collection of project templates, including creative examples of student impact stories.

 green building systems.jpg